ScrollPrize/scrollprize-website/docs/09_faq.md

 ### What are the important dates?

 * March 15th 2023: Launch!
-* April 11th 2023: First deadline of [Open Source Prizes](/overview#open-source-prizes-3x-2000) and [Private Prizes](/overview#private-prizes-10x-250).
-* June 14th 2023: Deadline of the Ink Detection Progress Prize on [Kaggle](https://www.kaggle.com/competitions/vesuvius-challenge-ink-detection/).
+* June 14th 2023: Deadline of the [Ink Detection Progress Prize on Kaggle](https://www.kaggle.com/competitions/vesuvius-challenge-ink-detection/) and the [Segmentation Tooling Prize](segmentation).
 * December 31st 2023: Deadline of the [Grand Prize](/overview#grand-prize-700000).

 ### I would like to contribute something, but I don’t have the time to compete for the Grand Prize, what should I do?

-* Consider competing in the Ink Detection Progress Prize on [Kaggle](https://www.kaggle.com/competitions/vesuvius-challenge-ink-detection).
+* Consider competing in the [Ink Detection Progress Prize on Kaggle](https://www.kaggle.com/competitions/vesuvius-challenge-ink-detection).
 It is a lot smaller in scope, and will mark an important milestone towards the Grand Prize.
 There are 10 prizes available, for a total of $100,000.
+* The [First Letters Prize](first_letters) is similar to the Grand Prize, but much smaller in scope.
 * You can make smaller open source contributions, which would benefit the whole community.
-Everyone in the community will be grateful for your work, and you might even be able to win one of the [Open Source Prizes](/overview#open-source-prizes-3x-2000)!
-Anything goes here: software, documentation, research notes, Kaggle notebooks, etc.
+Everyone in the community will be grateful for your work, and you might even be able to win a [Segmentation Tooling Prize](segmentation)!

 ### Can I share my progress on social media?